 How to Fix a Patchy Beard

-Even in a world where China regularly defies economic turmoil and Pitbull remains Mr Worldwide, perhaps the most bulletproof trend is the beard.
+The beard is perhaps one of the most bulletproof trends.
 Yes, it's still in.
 The ebb and flow of fashion has buckled and broken in the face of so many handlebars, curlicues and lumberjacks.

-Not since Queen Victoria was on the throne and opium dens on the high street has the bushy beard been such a longstanding fixture of our culture.
-So commonplace are they that numerous partners can only begin to imagine what their other half’s lower face looks like.
+The bushy beard been such a longstanding fixture of our culture.
+So commonplace that numerous partners can only begin to imagine what their other half’s lower face looks like.
 As and when beards finally make their exit, we can expect plenty of raised eyebrows and a few plunging stomachs.

 But that’s a problem for another day.
 In the meantime, genetics can gum the gears and lead to patchy, inconsistent growth.
 And this makes a kind of sense, when you consider facial hair was not originally intended to be aesthetic, but rather a minor component of our continued survival.
-Sure, natural selection would concede, you’re missing a patch of hair on your jaw, but shall we concentrate for now on surviving the plague and sabre-tooth tigers?
+Sure, natural selection would concede, and now you’re missing a patch of hair on your jaw.

 1. Take Stock